Supporting Kids During the Coronavirus CrisisEn Español

 Here are tips from the Child Mind Institute’s clinicians to help calm fears, manage stress and keep the peace.

 Keep routines in place

 The experts all agree that setting and sticking to a regular schedule is key, even when you’re all at home all day.
-Kids should get up, eat and go to bed at their normal times.
+But as the crisis continues and the days get warmer (and longer, sigh) that schedule will naturally become a bit looser.
+Still, keeping some structure is important.
+Whenever possible, try to make sure kids still have some structure — for example, getting up, eating and going to bed around the same time every day.
 Consistency and structure are calming during times of stress.
 Kids, especially younger ones or those who are anxious, benefit from knowing what’s going to happen and when.

 It may help to print out a schedule and go over it as a family each morning.
 Setting a timer will help kids know when activities are about to begin or end.
 Having regular reminders will help head off meltdowns when it’s time to transition from one thing to the next.